Showcases

 What follows is a cohesive, detailed description and analysis of everything involved in doing a Seth’s Talent Showcase.
 You will be quizzed afterwards.
 (Just kidding.
 This isn’t a classroom.)

-A showcase is an evening where you get to perform a 10 minute cabaret set.
-Usually 6 people are performing in an evening; each brings part of the audience, so there usually is a full house.
+A cabaret showcase is an evening where you perform a 10 minute cabaret set.
+Usually 6 or 7 people are performing in an evening; each bringing part of the audience, so there usually is a full house.
 It is great for getting your feet wet in the cabaret world!
 It is also great for people who never get to perform in the city for their friends here.
-Or people who haven’t performed in awhile to get a reminder of WHY they’re in this crazy business we call show.
+Or people who haven’t performed in a while to get a reminder of WHY they’re in this crazy business we call show.
 It is also good for workshopping a full-length cabaret in pieces.
-Finally, above all, it is essential for a performer to be comfortable in his/her own skin on stage; cabaret is the best forum for garnering experience while getting to pick songs one has a distinct connection to, regardless of context.
+Finally, above all, it is essential for a performer to be comfortable in their skin on stage; cabaret is the best forum for garnering experience while getting to pick songs one has a distinct connection to, regardless of context.

 Unlike many showcases, you only have to bring SIX people.
 That’s right — only SIX people.
-Most are 10-12.
-ALSO, in most showcases you have to PAY the PIANIST b/c the producer keeps the $$.
+When I started the series, most similar series were asking people to bring 10-12, and standup shows still ask for that.
+Additionally, in many other showcase series you have to PAY the PIANIST, too.
 However, since I am the producer and the pianist, YOU DO NOT HAVE TO PAY THE PIANIST.
-You only bring SIX PEOPLE.
+And you only have to bring SIX PEOPLE.
 That’s it.
-Also unlike most, I DO NOT make you pay up front.
-You get the chance to perform, and 20 minutes the day of at the tech to rehearse for ZERO DOLLARS if you get SIX PEOPLE to come.
+Also unlike many, I DO NOT make you pay up front.
+You get the chance to perform, 20 minutes the day of at the tech to rehearse with the live pianist (AKA me), plus the 4K video delivered the night of the show, for ZERO DOLLARS if you get SIX PEOPLE to come.

-Another special thing about the showcase is that I EMCEE it.
-I ask everyone for quirky fun facts (more on that later), and open and close the show to relieve the pressure of warming up the crowd and leaving them on a bang!
-I’ve been doing these for 15 years now, and I’d like to think I’m pretty amusing.
+Another special thing about the showcase is that I EMCEE the show.
+I ask everyone for a quirky intro, and open and close the show with my comedy songs to relieve the pressure of warming up the crowd and leaving them on a bang!
+I’ve been doing these for almost 2 decades now, and I’d like to think I’m pretty amusing.

 HOW DOES THE BRINGING SIX PEOPLE WORK EXACTLY?

 The audience should reserve via Don’t Tell Mama, like any normal show there – make sure they know to reserve for Seth’s Talent Show and that that is the name of the show they are seeing so they don’t go into the wrong room.
 It is very important your audience reserves so that DTM knows how many waiters to staff for the show, but it has nothing to do with me knowing you have 6 people coming.
-Instead, when the audience arrives, my personal house manager will give them a program, and check them off on the list by your name.
+Instead, when the audience arrives, my house manager will give them a program, and check them off on the list by your name.
 At the end of the show, the list is given to me.
-If you don’t have 6 people, you pay the difference ($17 per person) — so if you get 1 person, you owe $85; 2 people, you owe $68; 3, you owe $51; 4, you owe $34; 5, you owe $17.
+If you don’t have 6 people, you pay the difference ($18 per person) — so if you get 1 person, you owe $90; 2 people, you owe $72; 3, you owe $54; 4, you owe $36; 5, you owe $18.
 If you have 6 or more, you pay NOTHING!
-If you bring zero people, you only owe $100 because I cap the amount people owe at $100 because I know how hard it is to be a starving artist.
+If you bring zero people, you only owe $100 because I cap the amount people owe at $100 because I know how hard it is to be a starving artist, though if the room minimum isn’t hit, it might be a bit more.
+(Please note: if you file a Schedule C, the money you pay me is tax deductible!)

 ISN’T THAT PAY TO PLAY?